Dirty Cash (Money Talks): Background and release

 A friend and DJ passed by as Vincent was doing one of the final mixes of the track, and heard it.
 The friend thought it was amazing and asked for a copy.
 He had label Mercury Records calling Vincent 24 hours later and signing him.
 "Dirty Cash" was released on 4 December 1989, but only reached number 100 on the UK Singles Chart on 16 December.
 Vincent was told that he risked being cleared out by the label after this.
 However, in January the following year, the label called him, telling him that they had received so many request for the song that they had to relook the whole situation.
 In April 1990, it was re-released, becoming the labels biggest song of the year.
 As "Dirty Cash" reached number 28 on the UK Singles Chart, the Adventures of Stevie V performed it on the Top of the Pops.
 Vincent told, "If you're a footballer, you want to play at Wembley.
 But as a musician, it's about getting on Top of the Pops."
-The demand for the track was huge and then it was released in the US.
+The demand for the track was huge and it was subsequently released in the US.

 In 1997, 2014 and 2024, "Dirty Cash" was released in new remixes.
 After British DJ and record producer PAWSA released his remix in 2024, which peaked at number 17 on the UK Singles Chart, Stevie V said, "I'd heard PAWSA's production and I thought it was fabulous.
 Really pleasantly surprised they managed to get it together and put it out, you know, and it's wonderful that it's doing as well as it is, for it to be where it is again 30 years later.
 It's just incredible.
 Especially if you look at dance music, you don't expect to have longevity much more.
 30 years."